 Can't wait until the next market?
 Luckily you'll find many market towns hold traditional weekly markets and Country Markets and plenty of farm shops on your doorstep selling fresh produce, and usually stocking other Yorkshire food and drink, and tasty treats too.

-The Hovingham Village Market is a previous winner of the Yorkshire Life Farmers' Market of the Year (2012) and was a finalist in the North Yorkshire County Council Best Community Project Award 2015.
+The Hovingham Village Market is a previous winner of the Yorkshire Life Farmers' Market of the Year (2012) and a finalist in North Yorkshire County Council's Best Community Project Award 2015.

 - Over 35 food and drink stalls.
 Set in and around the Milton Rooms and located in Malton’s central Market Place with live music and cooking.

-Ryedale Farmers' Market - Last Saturday of every month (except December - early for Christmas)
+Ryedale Farmers' Market - Last Saturday of every month from March - September - on hold for 2021

-First Thursday in each month (8.30am - 1.00pm) in The Old Post Office Yard (off Market Place, opposite White Swan)
+Third Thursday in each month (8.30am - 1pm) in The Old Post Office Yard (off Market Place, opposite White Swan)

 2014 finalist for the National Farmers' Market of the Year and run by the social enterprise Food First, find Saltburn Farmers' Market outside Sainsbury's, Milton Street.

-Second Saturday of the month from March until December (excluding August) (9.00am - 3.00pm).
-More details here.
+Second Saturday of the month from February until December (excluding August) (9am - 3pm).
+More details on their Facebook page.

-Winner of FARMA's National Farmers' Market of the Year 2014.
+Winner of FARMA's National Farmers' Market of the Year 2014 and in the Telegraph's Top 20 UK Farmers' Markets for 2017.
 36 stallholders selling organic vegetables, meat, British charcuterie, chocolates, plants and more.